 The current Co-op's directors and officers for 2019-2020 are: Jack Barnett, serving through 2020, is the current Co-op President:

 After nearly a 30 year career in the telecommunications industry, Jack is now a local advocate for sustainability, local food, solar, zero net-energy buildings; and is past chair of a chapter of the American Solar Energy Society.
-His on-going project is a super-insulated, solar home near Hawley, PA, owned with his wife, Mary Anne Carletta.
+His on-going project is a super-insulated, solar home and garden near Hawley, PA, owned with his wife, Mary Anne Carletta.
 Jack is also a board member of SEEDS, and has taken over 100 hours of solar technology and installation courses and volunteered at multiple solar PV job sites.
 Jack holds Electrical and Computer Engineering degrees from Clemson University and Carnegie Mellon University.

 Chuck Heyn, serving through 2022, is the current Co-op Vice-president: